overviewer/Minecraft-Overviewer/docs/options.rst

         Default: Scan all region files.

     .. note::
-        See sample.settings.py for an example for how to build a region list file.
+        See sample.settings.py for an example on how to build a region list file.

 .. cmdoption:: --skip-js